Sidewalks and Driveways Committee

 The County, which used to maintain our sidewalks, has declared that they will no longer do so.
 Consequently, the HOA has taken on that responsibility.
 At the same time, the HOA is responsible for damage to homeowners’ driveways caused by root intrusion from trees in the open areas since the HOA maintains those trees.
 These repair costs are significant and are growing annually.
 Our HOA General Manager is also devoting significant time to managing these issues.

-At the request of Treasurer Curt Jeschke to form a new Sidewalks and Driveways Committee to advise and help with these issues, the Board approved a charter for the committee on October 20, 2021.
+At the request of Treasurer Curt Jeschke to form a new Sidewalks and Driveways Committee to help with these issues, the Board approved a charter for the committee on October 20, 2021.
 With the involvement of management, the committee will be responsible for maintaining an ongoing appraisal of the condition and maintenance of sidewalks.
 They will also help manage the HOA program to repair homeowners’ driveways damaged by tree root intrusion from trees planted in the open areas.

 Sidewalks and Driveways Committee responsibilities